Test Center Requirements

 - Provide dedicated proctoring.

-- Able to start testing within 45 days of receiving the CLEP software.
+- Able to start testing within 45 days of setting up the CLEP iBT testing environment.

 Staff Qualification Requirements

-One of the first steps in organizing a CLEP test center is the selection of a Master Site Administrator (MSA) to manage and administer the overall testing program, although not necessarily to act as on-site supervisor.
-Much of the success of any institution's CLEP testing program is due to the efforts of the MSA.
-The CLEP MSA functions as a vital link between the testing program and the faculty, administrators, and students.
+One of the first steps in organizing a CLEP test center is the selection of a Primary Test Center Administrator (TCA) to manage and administer the overall testing program, although not necessarily to act as on-site supervisor.
+Much of the success of any institution's CLEP testing program is due to the efforts of the Primary TCA.
+The CLEP Primary TCA functions as a vital link between the testing program and the faculty, administrators, and students.
 He or she must hold a bachelor's degree and may not be involved as an instructor or student in any courses, workshops, or tutoring activities that involve test questions similar in content to those in the CLEP exams.
 He or she should also have familiarity with administering standardized exams.

 Access forms and documents used by test-center administrators, faculty, registrars and others responsible for CLEP.